-- Please provide us with an overview of the fiscal year ended March 31, 2017.
+- Could you please provide us with an overview of the fiscal year ended March 31, 2018?

 - Is there any message that you would like to convey to shareholders?

-As we work toward achieving our goals, we welcome your expectation toward the Group’s business strategies going forward and kindly request your continued support and understanding.
+As we work toward achieving our goals, we welcome your high expectations of the Group’s business strategies going forward and kindly request your continued support and understanding